WORKSECTION

 Optional parameters:

-• extra — returns additional task/subtask data (can be specified with commas, for example extra=text,subscribers):
+• extra — additional task info (can be specified with commas, for example extra=text,files):

-• text or html — description in text or html format, respectively
+• text or html — description in text or html format

 • priority — priority (value range: 0..10)

-• user_from and user_to — information about the author and executive user
+• user_from and user_to — task author and task executive

-• text — text of the task/subtask description in text or html format (if the request contains corresponding extra parameter)
+• text — task description in text or html format (if request contains corresponding extra parameter)

 • date_added — creation date and time